 Before you build strength, you must break up the stiff scar tissue.
 This drill pumps fresh, oxygenated blood into the joint to accelerate deep tissue healing.

-- Pretend your big toe is a pen.
+- Sit comfortably and pretend your big toe is a pen.

-- Slowly and deliberately “write” the alphabet in the air using only your ankle joint.
+- Slowly “write” the alphabet in the air using only your ankle joint.

 2. Single-Leg Proprioceptive Holds (Neuromuscular Retraining)